ahatzikonstantinou/ScormUpload/Readme.md

 * upload: uploads scorm packages in a specified folderId/scomrId.
 * lsp: lists packages in a specified folderD.

 **Note:** Edit the files in order to modify configuration settings.
+The hasbang line `#! /usr/bin/php` may also need to be modified according to where the php binary is located in your system.